tyrw/css-tricks-react-auth/README.md

 To handle a request like this, your backend should read the JWT from the `Authorization` header and verify that it is valid using the public key found in your Userfront dashboard.

-Here is an example of Node.js middleware to read and verify the JWT:
+Here is an example of Node.js middleware to read and verify the JWT access token:

 ```js
 // Node.js example (Express.js)